Python packaging, environment and dependency management

 For jupyter compatibility one needs

-If I have limited space in your home dir, might need to move the cache:
+If I have limited space in my home directory, I might need to move the cache:

 Possibly also required?

-I might also want to not have the gigantic MKL library installed, not being a fan.
-It comes baked in by default for most anaconda installs.
+I might also want to avoid having the gigantic MKL library installed, not being a fan.
+It comes baked in by default for most Anaconda installs.
 I can usually disable it by request:

-Clearly the packagers do not test this configuration so often, because it fails sometimes even for packages which notionally do not need MKL.
+Clearly, the packagers do not test this configuration often, because it fails sometimes even for packages that notionally do not need MKL.
 Worth attempting, however.
-Between the various versions and installed copies, MKL alone was using about 10GB total on my mac when I last checked.
-I also try to reduce the number of copies of MKL by starting from miniconda as my base anaconda distribution, cautiously adding things as I need them.
+Between the various versions and installed copies, MKL alone was using about 10GB total on my Mac when I last checked.
+I also try to reduce the number of copies of MKL by starting from miniconda as my base Anaconda distribution, cautiously adding things as I need them.

 conda config --set env_prompt '({name})'